HeshanKarunaratne/notes/README.md

     - String literals are kept inside String pool and it requires Strings to be immutable.
 If there is a String in the pool it will get referenced otherwise a new String object will be created and will get a reference

     5 .
 What is a marker interface?
-    - A marker interface is an empty interface. eg: Serializable, Cloneable
+    - A marker interface is an empty interface. eg: Serializable, Cloneable(To get an exact duplicate object)
+    - By implementing a marker interface classes will get additional behaviour at compile time
+    - You can create your own marker interface, but need to do some customizations to the JVM

     6 .
 Can you override a private or static method in Java?
     - Cannot override a private or static methods in java